Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 You'd think people would be lining up to be live recruits.
 But being recruited means being put in a troop.
 There are two ways this happens.

-One is to win the favor of a fay Lord or Lady, who loves you enought to whisk you away for a Happy Everafter and, at some point, form a two-party little troop with you as a means to that end.
+One is to win the favor of a fay Lord or Lady, who loves you enought to whisk you away for a Happy Everafter and, at some point, form a little two-party troop with you as a means to that end.
 There is the slightly less personal version where you are brought into a fay court and given the Fairy Mark; this is actually commoner.
 But in either case, it's a very personal and intimate relationship with one or a few high fays.
 It happens, but not often.

 The other way is to be press-ganged into a troop as a minion, a Faithful Member of the Chorus.
 This is much the commoner troop experience, and it means forced transformation, both physical and mental, and loss of freedom, lucidity, identity, and individuality.
 And it could last for centuries.
 Or millennia.
 It happens, but people don't line up for it.